sikopet/blog/posts/vagrant.md

     config.vm.synced_folder "../../eset-repos", "/shared/eset-repos",
       owner: "jreisinger", group: "jreisinger"

-For using Vagrant in a proxy (corporate :-)) environment see [setup_proxy](https://github.com/jreisinger/dotfiles/blob/master/bin/setup_proxy) or run these:
+For using Vagrant in a proxy (corporate :-)) environment run [setup_proxy](https://github.com/jreisinger/dotfiles/blob/master/bin/setup_proxy) or these:

     # Note the whitespace to prevent saving the credentials in the bash history.
     # You need something like HISTCONTROL=ignoreboth in ~/.bashrc though.